jonathanolson/slither/notes/patterns.md

     - If highlander, SHOW SOLUTION STUFF and how it filters out? (i.e. what are input-matching solutions that get filtered, and what is one example)
       - Using isPatternRuleValid, we can DETECT whether it requires highlander or not
     - REALLY get a good way to view our "library" of patterns
   -
+  - "INCREMENTAL" way of computing progress --- also one that WILL NOT CRASH when it has results?
+  -
   - DOC note somewhere approaches, especially "we can't combine highlander rules"
   -